DerFuchs/magento2-morelayouthandles/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This Module adds layout handles to some Magento 2 pages.
+This Module dynamically adds some more layout handles to specific Magento 2 pages.

 This becomes very useful when you want to make changes to the layout, for example remove some blocks or move them to another location.